-Field Trip
+Field Trips

 Field trips are an excellent way to expose scholars to learning outside of the classroom.
 We encourage parents and families to volunteer as chaperones.
 Please note that school rules apply during field trips and it is our goal that all adults on the trip enforce the HCZ Promise Academy Charter School's Behavior and Discipline Code.
-Scholars will only be allowed to attend end-of-year field trips if he/she has completed all required schoolwork and assignments.
+Scholars will only be allowed to attend end-of-year field trips if they have completed all required schoolwork and assignments.